-As a new phase of matter, topological insulators (TI) are characterized by an insulating bulk and a conducting surface [1, 2].
+As a new phase of matter, topological insulators (TI) are characterized by an insulating bulk and a conducting surface [1,2].
 According to the conventional bulk-edge correspondence, one can observe gapless edge modes near the interface between a TI and a trivial medium.
-While in two-dimensional TIs, waves typically propagate along the edges as chiral states, in one-dimensional TIs edge states are simply localized at the boundaries, decaying rapidly into the bulk.
+While in two-dimensional TIs waves typically propagate along the edges as chiral states, in one-dimensional TIs edge states are simply localized at the boundaries, decaying rapidly into the bulk.
 One crucial advantage of topologically protected edge states is that they are robust against fabrication imperfections and disorders.
 For Hermitian TIs, the bulk-edge correspondence is well explored and understood, and various topological invariants have been proposed to characterize distinct topological phases [3].
 However, many realistic physical systems, such as open systems [4-7] and photonic systems with loss and/or gain [8-12], are described by non-Hermitian Hamiltonians, the topological properties of which are intensively being investigated [13].
-Topological photonics, in particular, has attracted a great deal of interest accompanied with rapid progress [14, 15].
-The experimental realization of topological edge states in a lossy waveguide array [16] has revived the debate about the bulk-edge correspondence for non-Hermitian TIs, a notion that is reconsidered in systems exhibiting an anomalous localization or non-Hermitian skin effect, whereas in other instances holds true as typically described by topological invariants [17-29].
-Compared with condensed matter electronic systems, photonic systems exhibit three major advantages in studying topological effects: first, in photonics, loss and gain are ubiquitous and can be controlled [30]; second, optical nonlinearities enable richer phenomena in topological photonics [31]; third, due to various internal degrees of freedom, it is possible to realize synthetic dimensions in photonic systems [32].
-To date, a lot of breakthroughs have been achieved based on such properties, such as optical delay lines with enhanced transport properties [33], backscattering-free edge states [34, 35] and topological polaritons [36], to name a few.
+Topological photonics, in particular, has attracted a great deal of interest accompanied with rapid progress [14,15].
+The experimental realization of topological edge states in a lossy waveguide array [16] has revived the debate about the bulkedge correspondence for non-Hermitian TIs, a notion that is reconsidered in systems exhibiting an anomalous localization or non-Hermitian skin effect, whereas in other instances it holds true as typically described by topological invariants [17-29].
+Compared with condensed-matter electronic systems, photonic systems exhibit three major advantages in studying topological effects: first, in photonics, loss and gain are ubiquitous and can be controlled [30]; second, optical nonlinearities enable richer phenomena in topological photonics [31]; and third, due to various internal degrees of freedom, it is possible to realize synthetic dimensions in photonic systems [32].
+To date, a lot of breakthroughs have been achieved based on such properties, such as optical delay lines with enhanced transport properties [33], backscattering-free edge states [34,35], and topological polaritons [36], to name a few.
 In particular, the concept of topological lasing has been put forth and demonstrated by exploiting the confinement of light to a topological protected edge mode in an active TI to achieve single-mode laser operation [37-42].

-The tight-binding Su-Schrieffer-Heeger (SSH) model [43], which in its most basic version only includes a real intracell and a real nearest-neighbor intercell hopping terms, has been widely studied as a one-dimensional prototype allowing for a nontrivial topological phase [44, 45].
-This model has been extended in a variety of Hermitian [46-49] and non-Hermitian forms [16, 20, 21, 27, 39-41, 50-58].
-In particular, the non-Hermitian extensions, which are also called complex SSH (cSSH) models, are a powerful platform for studying interactions of topological properties with non-Hermiticity and many breakthroughs have been made based on them, such as anomalous edge states [21], non-Bloch bulk-edge correspondence [27], topological lasing [39-41], and spontaneous topological pumping [58].
-Here, we consider a further extension of the non-Hermitian SSH model to include for: (i) a complex intracell hopping term; (ii) an additional
+The tight-binding Su-Schrieffer-Heeger (SSH) model [43], which in its most basic version only includes a real intracell hopping term and a real nearest-neighbor intercell hopping term, has been widely studied as a one-dimensional prototype allowing for a nontrivial topological phase [44,45].
+This model has been extended in a variety of Hermitian [46-49] and non-Hermitian forms [16,20,21,27,39-41,50-58].
+In particular, the non-Hermitian extensions, which are also called complex SSH models, are a powerful platform for studying interactions of topological properties with non-Hermiticity, and many breakthroughs have been made based on them, such as anomalous edge states [21], non-Bloch bulk-edge correspondence [27], topological lasing [39-41], and spontaneous topological pumping [58].
+Here, we consider a further extension of the non-Hermitian SSH model to include (i) a complex intracell hopping term, (ii) an additional intercell hopping term beyond the nearest-neighbor one, and (iii) non-Hermitian on-site loss and gain terms.
+The phase of the complex intracell hopping term (Peierls phase) can be tuned via a synthetic gauge field [32,59-66].
+While loss and gain are needed for lasing action, the Peierls phase degree of freedom artoni@lens.unifi.it larocca@sns.it

-\Electronic address: jhwu@nenu.edu.cn
+\jhwu@nenu.edu.cn